Laniakea-elixir-it/laniakea-cloud-images/README.md

 ``ANSIBLE_VERSION``: 2.2.1

-# Galaxycloud ansible roles branch.
+Galaxycloud ansible roles branch.
-# This script exploits Laniakea ansible roles in INDIGO GitHub repository.
+This script exploits Laniakea ansible roles in INDIGO GitHub repository.
-# It is possible to configure ansible roles branch to download.
-By default the master branch is used.
+It is possible to configure ansible roles branch to download.
+By default the master branch is used. indigo-dc.galaxycloud: install the Galaxy production environment

-#
-# indigo-dc.galaxycloud: install the Galaxy production environment
-BRANCH='master'
+``BRANCH``: 'master'

-# indigo-dc.galaxycloud-tools: install Galaxy tools and dependencies
+indigo-dc.galaxycloud-tools: install Galaxy tools and dependencies

-TOOLS_BRANCH='master'
+``TOOLS_BRANCH``: 'master'

 # Ansible roles installation directory
 role_dir=/tmp/roles